Building a Toolbox

 Voices From the Field: Reflections on Restorative and Mechanistic Approaches to Environmental Science and Health Research on Indigenous Lands

-Cherie De Vore, Ph.D., now a postdoctoral scholar at Stanford University, returns plant samples to the landscape after concluding her doctoral project on little bluestem grass.
+Cherie De Vore, Ph.D., while a postdoctoral scholar at Stanford University, returns plant samples to the landscape after concluding her doctoral project on little bluestem grass.
 (Photo courtesy of Maliaq Kairaiuak)

 Physical Tools - Instruments